What is cellular decline? (and how you can slow it down)

 Cellular decline is something that happens to all of us as we get older.
 As we age we likely notice a few more wrinkles, have a little less energy and have to work harder in the gym to stay looking fit, but the first signs of ageing don’t appear on your skin, they start within your cells.

-This year, wellness industry insiders are all buzzing about cellular decline and saying that finding ways of tackling it is the way forward when it comes to enjoying great health and gorgeous skin.
+Tackling cellular decline is one of the ways forward when it comes to enjoying great health and gorgeous skin.
 But what is cellular decline?
 In layman’s terms, your cells are the foundation of your wellbeing and unfortunately with age comes the natural decline of their health.

 What is cellular decline?